-Veterinarians play an important role in the immediate aftermath, in assessing which animals can be treated effectively and humanely putting down the more severely injured.
+Veterinarians play an important role in the immediate aftermath, in assessing which animals can be treated effectively and humanely euthanasing the more severely injured.
 They are also important in reuniting companion animals with their owners.

-AVA regularly communicates with animal owners and vets about how to plan ahead to protect and care for animals and veterinary practices in the event of a natural disaster.
+The AVA regularly communicates with animal owners and veterinarians about how to plan ahead to protect and care for animals and veterinary practices in the event of a natural disaster.

 Veterinary hospitals, like all animal businesses, also need to make sure they also have a plan for the animals in their care in the event of an emergency.